TanShiJiee/IDAssignment1/README.md

 # ID Assignment 1
-This website is targeted at employers who are planning to hire people for their company.
-It introduces myself to the employers by giving some information about myself, it includes my portfolio, more about me, how they can contact me and the skills I have acquired.

 # Design Rationale
 ## Target Audience
+* The target audience for the webpage are employers or hiring companies who would like to know more about me.
 ## Aim of Website
+* The aim of the webpage is to introduce myself to the employers by giving some information about myself via an online platform.
+The webpage includes my portfolio, more about me, how they can contact me and the skills I have acquired.

 # Features
 ## Home Page
 * Navigation Bar: Users can hover over the different pages and the background colour would change.